 The Muse strives to make work more human by being a trusted resource for millions of people as they seek career satisfaction—not just another job.
 Founded in 2011 in New York, more than 700 companies have partnered with The Muse, including: AT&T, Facebook, Deloitte, GLG, Wells Fargo, Target, BMW, Slack, and HBO.

 Starting a company requires emotional investment as well as time and money.
 Passion and tenacity are essential to staying driven, but so is the maturity to accept that letting go of an idea is also sometimes necessary.

-Before he founded OYO, India's largest hospitality company spread across 200 cities offering access to more than 7000 hotels, Ritesh Agarwal originally founded Oravel.com, which was a platform for listing budget accommodations.
+Before he founded OYO, India's largest hospitality company spread across 230 cities offering access to more than 8500 hotels.
+Ritesh Agarwal originally founded Oravel.com, which was a platform for listing budget accommodations.
 Ritesh came to realize that the problem was not room discovery, but ensuring the right guest experiences and quality of accommodation.
 In 2013, Oravel pivoted from a discovery marketplace to a managed marketplace for standardized hotels listed under the OYO brand.

 Using the well-known Lean Startup approach to business development, Ritesh switched to offering standardised hotel experiences for his guests, and OYO was born.
 Ritesh was selected for the Thiel Fellowship (started by PayPal founder, Peter Thiel) in 2013.
-He is the first resident Asian to be accepted into the program.Today, OYO has successfully raised $US200 million in funding from SoftBank and other investors including Lightspeed India, Sequoia Capital and Greenoaks Capital and is currently valued at $US850 million.
+He is the first resident Asian to be accepted into the program.Today, OYO has successfully raised $US450 million in funding from SoftBank and other investors including Lightspeed India, Sequoia Capital and Greenoaks Capital,Hero Enterprise and China Lodging Group and was valued at $US850 million.
 Its network currently spans 200+ cities in India, Malaysia, and Nepal with 70,000 rooms on offer.

 Follow OYO on Twitter: @oyorooms